In Conversation with: Stephen Gethins

 Mr Stephen Gethins is currently a Professor of Practice in International Relations at the University of St Andrews but, before taking up the post, he served as North East Fife’s MP for the Scottish National Party (SNP) from 2015-19.
-While in Westminster, he was the SNP spokesperson for International and European Affairs, where he led calls for 16 year olds to get to vote in the EU Referendum, and, in July 2015, became the first SNP MP to be appointed to the influential House of Commons’ Foreign Affairs Select Committee.
+While in Westminster, he was the SNP spokesperson for International and European Affairs (a position in which he successfully led calls for 16-year-olds to get to vote in the Brexit Referendum) and, in July 2015, became the first SNP MP to be appointed to the influential House of Commons’ Foreign Affairs Select Committee.

 Yesterday, Gethins’ first book entitled Nation to Nation: Scotland’s Place in the World was published.
 The book has been described as “hugely important” by Mariot Leslie, the former British Ambassador to NATO, as it details the role that Scotland has played, and indeed currently plays, in European and global affairs.
 Specifically, the book highlights Scotland’s unique development of a significant foreign policy footprint, despite not having a Foreign Ministry.
 Gethins explores what this footprint consists of and how it can be utilised by the UK as a resource or provide the foundations for a Foreign Ministry in an independent Scotland.
 Later in the interview, he said: “the conversation around Scotland’s voice internationally is important to both Unionists and those seeking independence.”